Double-Acting Actuator (G)

 Details

-The operating range of the hard stop.
-Outside of this range, the piston end positions are not applied.
-Hard-stop model is not applied and no additional force from the stop is applied to the piston.
+The area of operation of the rigid stop.
+Outside of this range for the extreme positions of the piston Hard-stop model it is not applied, and the additional force from the stop side does not act on the piston.

 Dependencies

-To use this parameter, set parameter Hard-stop model value Stiffness and damping applied smoothly through transition region, damped rebound
+To use this parameter, set for the parameter Hard-stop model meaning Stiffness and damping applied smoothly through transition region, damped rebound.

 |